 W301 Management and Organization Theory (3 cr.)
 P: F301, M301, P301.
 Based on a review of the historical development of management theory.
 Nature of organizations and role of the manager within formal organizations.
 Introduction to the management process and to current theories of management and organizations including open system, socio-technical system and contingency approaches to an understanding of the management processes and practices.
-W301 and Z301 are equivalent to Z302.
+Credit not given for both W301 and Z302.
 W311 Small Business Entrepreneurship (3 cr.)
 P: F301, M301, P301.
 Primarily for those interested in creating a new business venture or acquiring an existing business.
 Covers such areas as choice of a legal form, problems of the closely-held firm, sources of funds, preparation of a business plan, and negotiating.

 W402 Simulation of Business Enterprise (3 cr.)
 P: Z302 (or W301, Z301).
-An integrative course to synthesize analytical skills and knowledge developed in the basic functional fields of business.
+An integrative course providing an opportunity to synthesize analytical skills and knowledge developed in the basic functional fields of business.
 Focus on the determination and implementation of managerial policies and strategies.
 W406 Venture Growth Management (3 cr.)
 P: W311, Z302 (or W301, Z301).
 For students interested in a growth oriented business.
 Covers such areas as the problems of acquiring and maintaining access of public financing.